anjlab/uploads/README.md

 1. No predefined CSS and templates.
 2. Support rails CSRF TOKEN.
 3. No middleware, just your controllers.
-4. Use as much as possible jQuery building functions.
+4. Use as much as possible jQuery buildin functions.

 ## Installation